Product Strategy

 Research

-We found that "functionality" wasn't enough.
-Users needed emotional reassurance.
-They needed to see their familiar list groups, their background images, their specific organization methods reflecting back at them in the new tool.
+Functionality wasn't enough, because users needed reassurance through familiar list groups, background images, and organization methods reflected back at them in the new tool.

 Designing for continuity

-We decided to clone the mental model, not just the data.
+We decided to preserve the mental model, not just the data.
 When the importer ran, it didn't just dump tasks into a list.

-It recreated the folder structure, the visual hierarchy, and even the theme settings.
-The goal was to minimize cognitive load: if it looks like home, it feels like home.
+It recreated the folder structure, the visual hierarchy, and even the theme settings, because if it looks like home, it feels less like the product broke under you.

 The importer as a product

-The importer became our most critical feature.
-We treated it like a flagship product.
+The importer became our most important feature, so we treated it like a product, not a utility screen.

 We engineered it to handle edge cases, like massive accounts, broken formats, or legacy data.

-We added a detailed summary report at the end.
-Not for debugging, but for reassurance.
-Explicitly showing "12 folders, 405 lists, 3400 tasks imported" gave users the confidence to finally be at peace to delete Wunderlist.
+We added a detailed summary report at the end, mostly for reassurance rather than debugging.
+Showing exactly what had moved gave users the confidence to finally delete Wunderlist.

 Trust as a metric

-The feedback shifted from anger to relief.
-People weren't thanking us for the app; they were thanking us for not breaking their workflow.
+The feedback started shifting from anger to relief, with people thanking us less for the app itself and more for not breaking their workflow.

 Closing